Connected Minds Dorchester

 Who are we?

-We are a group of 3 professionals, one from Dorset Mind, one from the Family Partnership Zone and one from Ansbury Careers guidance.
+We are a group of professionals and volunteers from Dorset Mind and the Family Partnership Zone.
 We have joined forces to work towards supporting your mental health through a 6 week emotional learning programme.
 The sessions are fun and informal and will allow you to explore issues in a supportive, non judgemental space.
 There will be no more than 12 young people in the group at one time.
 You will be given a choice of activities and will be involved in the development of the programme.
 We are here to listen and offer support as you build new emotional skills and connect with others, helping you on your journey back into education.

 What can you expect from the Connected Minds group?